bata24/gef/README.md

     - ![](images/meminsert.png)
 - `strlen`: detects the length of the string.
     - ![](images/strlen.png)
-- `is-mem-zero`: checks the contents of address range is all 0x00 or 0xff or not.
+- `is-mem-zero`: checks the contents of address range are all 0x00 or 0xff.
     - ![](images/is-mem-zero.png)
 - `seq-length`: detects consecutive length of the same sequence.
     - ![](images/seq-length.png)
-- `strings`: searches ASCII string from specific location.
+- `strings`: searches for ASCII string from specific location.
     - ![](images/strings.png)
 - `xs`: dumps string like `x/s` command, but with hex-string style.
     - ![](images/xs.png)